Kalayaan, Palawan: History

+Under the Commonwealth of the Philippines, the 1935 Constitution was adopted, reiterating the national territory of the Philippines, which included Scarborough Shoal and the Kalayaan or Spratly Islands.
+After regaining independence in 1946, the Philippines again asserted its claims to the Spratly islands.
+The Americans at the time discouraged the Philippines to avoid conflict with the Chinese government of Chiang Kai-shek, who was an ally of the United States.
+In 1946, Vice President Elpidio Quirino reiterated the "New Southern Islands", the forerunner name for Kalayaan, as part of the Philippines.

+In 1947, Tomás Cloma stumbled upon the Kalayaan islands, which were uninhabited at the time.
 On May 11, 1956, together with forty men, Cloma took formal possession of the islands, lying some 380 mi west of the southern end of Palawan and named them the "Free Territory of Freedomland".
 Four days later, Cloma issued and posted copies of his "Notice to the Whole World" on each of the islands as "a decisive manifestation of unwavering claim over the territory".
 On May 31, 1956, Cloma declared the establishment of the Free Territory of Freedomland, ten days after sending his second representation to the Philippine Secretary of Foreign Affairs, informing the latter that the territory claimed was named "Freedomland".
 On July 6, 1956, Cloma declared his claim to the whole world and the establishment of a separate government for the "Free Territory of Freedomland" with its capital on Flat Island (Patag Island).
 His declaration was met with violent and unfriendly reactions from several neighboring countries especially the Republic of China (ROC; on Taiwan since 1949), when it effectively garrisoned the nearby island of Itu Aba and intercepted Cloma's men and vessels found within its immediate waters on September 24, 1956.

-In 1974, Cloma ceded his rights over the islands for one peso, after being imprisoned by Ferdinand Marcos.
+In 1974, Cloma ceded his rights over the islands to the government of the Philippines for one peso, after being imprisoned.

-Presidential Decree No. 1596

-President Ferdinand E. Marcos created the Municipality of Kalayaan by signing Presidential Decree No. 1596 into law on June 11, 1978.
+In 1978, the Municipality of Kalayaan was created through Presidential Decree No. 1596 taking effect on June 11, 1978.
 This established what the document described as "a distinct and separate municipality of the Province of Palawan".

 PD 1596 defined the boundaries of the municipality as follows: